 Each capsule has several hundred eggs (see photo below).

 This egg cluster was brought up from 110 to 180 m depth in the San Juan Channel, 2010.
-It is attached to a side plate of a barnacle.
+It is attached to a side plate of a large barnacle.
 Cluster width 3 cm.

 Authors and Editors of Page: